Communities

 One of Iain M. Banks' (RIP) novels had a military command centre that was in a tight orbit on a plane...

-KalleMP‭ wrote about 3 years ago
+KalleMP‭ wrote over 3 years ago

 One of Iain M. Banks' (RIP) novels had a military command centre that was in a tight orbit on a planetoid with no atmosphere at a radius smaller than the planets radius.
 It was orbiting in a groove cut in the planet like a giant grand canyon but bigger.
 Very hard to shoot at because it was in a different place all the time and protected from most directions.